 Web-based research tools may also be used to find primary sources of foreign legislation, case law, and regulations.
-Legal materials from many countries in the world can be accessed and downloaded for free from the following foreign and international law portals.
+Legal materials from many countries in the world can be accessed and downloaded free of charge from the following foreign and international law portals.